manojkumar222mbd/Assignment/README.md

 3. Unzip the Assignment folder
 4. Go to nodeapi directory and install the required NPM Packeges by cmd terminal :
  C:\Assignment\nodepai> npm install -d
-5. Go to frontend directory and install required NPM Packages by cmd terminal :
+5. Go to frontendapp directory and install required NPM Packages by cmd terminal :
  C:\ Assignment\frontend>  npm install -d
 6. Now go to nodeapi from terminal and Run the command  to start the api– C:\Assignment\nodepai> node app